-In this limited test, if I had advertised two-day shipping, I’d be requesting three refunds from Sendle, so long as I also refunded my customer for shipping (or compensated them fairly, even if shipping was free).
+In this limited test, if I had advertised two-day shipping, I’d be requesting three refunds from Sendle, so long as I also refunded my customer for shipping (or compensated them somewhat, even if shipping was free).

 Sendle Six Months Later

-It’s been roughly six months since I wrote my original review, and I felt it was time to update it mainly because my perspective has changed a bit.
+It’s been roughly six months since I wrote my original review, and I felt it was time to update it, mainly because my perspective has changed a bit.

 One thing still remains true.
 For a lot of shipments, USPS will be the de facto carrier.
-Given as I write this COVID-19 is plaguing the world and up-ending logistics, it’s hard to say either way if that arrangement is a bad thing.
+Given as I write this, COVID-19 is plaguing the world and up-ending logistics; it’s hard to say either way if that arrangement is a bad thing.

-It did make me wonder, though, if there was oversight elsewhere during their overlay of the USPS delivery network on to their systems that had yet to be discovered.
+It did make me wonder, though, if there was oversight elsewhere during their overlay of the USPS delivery network onto their systems that had yet to be discovered.
 Sometimes bespoke can be too bespoke.